 There are also many tools available for teams looking to create fake data more generally.
 Here are just a few popular resources:

-But none of these address the problem of needing to synthesize data based on existing data.
-This is a much more complicated task.
+But what about when you need to synthesize data based on existing data.
+This can be a much more complicated task.

-You could use the tools above to create data that matches your schema (though it’s bound to get messy, depending on the size of your database).
+You could use the tools above to create data that matches your schema.
 Or you could write scripts in house to do the same (though it’s bound to get messy, depending on the size of your database).
-Or you could hook your PostgreSQL database directly up to Tonic.
+Alternatively, you can hook your PostgreSQL database directly up to Tonic Structural to de-identify and synthesize your production data for secure use in your lower environments.

 Through our API or intuitive UI, you can then easily create a model of your production data that will transform that data in-flight from source to destination, to give you a fully anonymized and fully useful mimicked database to hydrate your lower environments.